It’s 6am. Good morning!

 The road to Artist Point from the Heather Meadows Day Lodge at the Mount Baker Ski Area is closed to vehicle traffic for the winter season.

-Light snowing is falling this morning with compact snow on Mount Baker Highway and no vehicle restrictions.
+There is compact snow and ice in places on Mount Baker Highway under clear skies with no vehicle restrictions.

 Readers are encouraged to stay up to date on local driving conditions via the Whatcom News Traffic page.